Illumina/IlluminaConnectedAnnotationsDocumentation/docs/core-functionality/gene-fusions.md

 The fused sequence around the breakend will be: `....AACCAA|TACCGC.....`.
 This fusion will produce `inFrame: true` annotation.

-- Exon - Intron gene fusion
+- Exon-Intron gene fusion

-This gene fusion happens when the breakend in one end is in exon position and the other end is in intron position.
+In this case, the breakend in one end is in an exon and the other end is in an intron.
-Since the fusion is connecting exon and intron, we consider the intron to be transcribed as part of the new exon.
+Since the fusion is connecting exon and intron, we expect the intron to be transcribed as part of the new exon.
-The fusion will be considered in frame if the merged intron in a number that complete the triplet between to fused exon.
+The fusion will be considered in frame if the merged intron is a number that complete the triplet between two fused exons.
+Please note that the annotator doesn't try to detect if the newly transcribed intronic sequence introduces a stop codon.

 Consider this VCF entry:

 ```scss